Zingawawoo/DivineDeparture/README.md

 ## Contributing

-See `CONTRIBUTING.md` for the full workflow.
+See the full contribution workflow in [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Basic workflow